JoshSJKim/FCC---Basic-JavaScript/README.md

   - Assign a const variable for arr.shift() as removed to store the removed number, then return the removed variable.

 #### Note to self

 - True and False in terms of Booleans are not strings.

+### Comparison Operators

+- == equality operator
+- === strict equality operator: Does not convert data types
+- != inequality operator
+- !== strict inequality operator: Does not convert data types
+- > greater than operator
+- > greater than or equal to operator
+- < less than operator
+- <= less than or equal to operator
+- && logical And operator
+- || logical Or operator